kasparsj/DMXQuark/README.md

 ## Art-Net support and simulator

+SupporCollider currently does not directly support TCP/UDP networking, therefore if you need to output to Art-Net or other TCP/UDP protocol, you can use [OSC2DMX](https://github.com/kasparsj/OSC2DMX) bridge application.

 [OSC2DMX](https://github.com/kasparsj/OSC2DMX) is an OSC to DMX bridge application with support for Enttec DMX USB Pro, Art-Net and simulator software.

 ## Todo